Clinical Experience

 Critical Care Management & Endoscopy:

-The residents have opportunity to manage patients with complex medical problems and those requiring major resuscitation, critical care and nonoperative trauma care.
+The residents have opportunity to manage patients with complex medical problems and those requiring major resuscitation, critical care and nonoperative trauma care primarily during their second year.
 These opportunities primarily occur in the Surgical Trauma ICU (STICU) and the Cardiothoracic ICU (CTICU).
 In addition, Surgery Residents are provided a plethora of endoscopy opportunities early during their training.